Please be advised that this article includes content about sexual violence.

 en cas de tempête, ce jardin sera fermé utilizes the energy of the synth melodies and cutting lyricism to remind listeners that indie-pop, in its unadultured state, has the capacity to exhume and emancipate past traumas.
 Martin’s songwriting juxtaposes pain and release: her lyrics devastate, while the upbeat tempos liberate.
 “The lyrics are very very hard, but the production is very upbeat.
 It’s just a way for me to get through things, and to cope, and [to] re-appropriate the events that happened to me.
 I have songs that talk about conjugal rape on the album; it’s not really fun, but the song is still upbeat, and it’s a tango, and it’s me being like ‘these events don’t own me, I own them, and I’m going to cope the way that I’m supposed to cope.’”

 And yet, despite the incredible resilience necessary to experience this spectrum of emotion, Martin tells me she has been called “too much.”
-Having been told this myself one or two (hundred) times by men in my life, I feel a personal kinship with women who have been told that they are too sensitive, too much, over-emotional, as if these qualities are the antithesis to strength, rationality, emotional intelligence.
+I feel a personal kinship with women who have been told that they are too sensitive, too much, over-emotional, as if these qualities are the antithesis to strength, rationality, emotional intelligence.
 It’s something women with strong personalities are often told, as though shrinking us will solve our problems.

 I’m not really scared anymore.
 I used to be, but I’m not anymore.